arthur3486/bottomsheets/README.md

 ## Custom Action Picker Implementation

-//TODO <--- to be done (Basic example of how to use the Custom Action Picker from the `bottomsheets-sheets`)
+The implementation of the Custom Action Picker Bottom Sheet is not that much different from the [`Action Picker Implemenetation`](#action-picker-implementation), you just need to use the [`CustomActionPickerBottomSheet.java`](https://github.com/arthur3486/bottomsheets/blob/master/bottomsheets-sheets/src/main/java/com/arthurivanets/bottomsheets/sheets/CustomActionPickerBottomSheet.java) with your custom [`BaseActionItem`](https://github.com/arthur3486/bottomsheets/blob/master/bottomsheets-sheets/src/main/java/com/arthurivanets/bottomsheets/sheets/adapters/actionpicker/BaseActionItem.java)-based Action Items and that's it.

+See the example of a [Custom Action Picker in Action](https://github.com/arthur3486/bottomsheets/blob/master/app/src/main/java/com/arthurivanets/demo/ui/MainActivity.kt#L99).

 ## Advanced Use